turboderp/exllamav2/README.md

 ## How to

 To install from the repo you'll need the CUDA Toolkit and either gcc on Linux or (Build Tools for) Visual Studio on Windows).
 Also make sure you have an appropriate version of [PyTorch](https://pytorch.org/get-started/locally/), then run:

 ```
 git clone https://github.com/turboderp/exllamav2
 cd exllamav2
-# Optionally, create and activate a new conda environment
 pip install -r requirements.txt
 pip install .